roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

  After a good hour of fucking on the bed, Amanda took Fallon into the bathroom, where the two women showered together.
 Rubbing soap all over each other's bodies, tits and butts, Fallon was so turned on at how pretty and sexy Amanda was, and she loved how Amanda looked back at her that way.
 They made out in the shower, finger-fucking each other, making each other cum again.

  Amanda drove Fallon home, and they sneaked a quick kiss in the car.
 Amanda made Fallon promise no one else could know about it, but she invited Fallon back anytime she wanted.
 Fallon guaranteed she'll be back -- she loves helping a married woman cheat on her husband, too!
-Report_Story #1